devdeliw/website/content/blog/11-21_variational_principle.md

 ansätze using parameterized quantum circuits.
 In this way, the Variational Principle turns into a machine learning problem.
-By continuously adjusting the parameters of the quantum circuit using gradient descent on the system's Hilbert space, more accurate ansätze are formed, which yield better ground state energy approximations.
+By continuously adjusting the parameters of the quantum circuit using gradient descent on the system's Hilbert space, more accurate ansatzs are formed, which yield better ground state energy approximations.

 $$ \hspace{3px} $$